-There are some fascinating insights you can gain just by looking at the color of red wine.
+There are some fascinating insights you can gain by looking at the color of red wine.
+Here are a few secrets behind the color pigment in red wine that provide clues towards wine quality.

 Where does the red color in wine come from?